nandulopes/fernandoweb/content/_index.md

           date_end: '2017-12-31'
           date_start: '2006-03-01'
           description: |2-
-              2017: Sandwich PhD in a host institution (Ludwig Maximilian University of Munich - Munich, Germany).
+              2017: Sandwich Ph.D. in a host institution (Ludwig Maximilian University of Munich - Munich, Germany).
 Funding: Ministry of Education of Brazil - CAPES <br>
-              2015: PhD thesis Scholarship.
+              2015: Ph.D. thesis Scholarship.
 Funding: Ministry of Education of Brazil - CAPES <br>
               2013: Master's degree Scholarship.
 First place in the selective process to perform a master’s degree dissertation.
 Funding: Ministry of Science and Technology of Brazil - CNPq <br>
               2006: PROUNI - Universidade para todos program.
 Scholarship to cover the course of Biological Sciences.
 Funding: Ministry of Education of Brazil
           organization: